 Types of AutoPay Auto Loans Available

-On average, AutoPay auto refinancing can cut rates in half for qualifying customers.
+On average, an AutoPay auto refinance loan can cut rates in half for qualifying customers.
 For example, some customers report going from 15.76% to 6.77%.
 As a result, most borrowers save about $165 a month on monthly payments — this equals about $1,983 a year.

 If you want to calculate the amount you’d save, go to their refinance page, and enter the following information:

 - Payoff amount

 - Remaining months on loan term

-- Your credit profile (excellent, average, or rebuilding)
+- Your credit scores (excellent, good, fair, or rebuilding)

 - What you want your refinance term to be (how long would you like to make payments)

 New and Used Cars

 AutoPay offers both new and used car loans.
 The minimum and maximum loan terms they offer are 24 to 84 months (or two to seven years).
 You’ll need to have your vehicle picked out before you apply for an AutoPay auto loan, unlike some other online lenders who partner with dealerships during the pre-qualification process.
 On the plus side, you’re less limited in the places you can shop for your car.

 AutoPay Fees and Rates

 There is no fee to apply to AutoPay.
 So, if you are simply curious about what interest rate you would receive for an auto refinance or purchase loan, there’s no reason not to apply.

 This is especially true since pre-qualification only entails a soft credit inquiry.
 Loan offers and the quoted interest rate you see is good for 30 days, provided the information you entered is correct.

-Also, if you decide to pay off your new loan early, none of the lenders AutoPay works with charge a prepayment penalty.
+Furthermore, if you decide to pay off your new loan early, none of the lenders AutoPay works with charge a prepayment penalty.
+However, some of them do charge an origination fee.

 AutoPay Loan Application Process

 Apply online and you’ll receive the results of your pre-qualification within a matter of minutes.
-To start, put in your full legal name and whether or not you’re applying by yourself or with a co-borrower.
-From here, you’ll state whether or not you’re looking to purchase or refinance.
+To start, put in your full legal name and whether you’re applying by yourself or with a co-borrower.
+From here, you’ll state whether you’re looking to purchase or refinance.

-If you click purchase, AutoPay will present you with the following purchase options:
+If you click purchase, AutoPay will present you with the following purchase loan options:

 - Buy from a dealer